waghmareomkar/classification-comparison/README.md

 R - A simple comparison of classification algorithms is done in this project.
 The database used is heart diesease dataset from University of California, Irvine.The whole project is impelmented using R. Code for R and output graphs are included in this project.

+RMD - A simple R mark down file is also included which does some basic EDA and gains inferences.